JunqiChoo/iLikeTheVue/README.md

 ---

-## ✨ Features
+## Features

-✅ Add new tasks
+ Add new tasks
-✅ View all tasks in a dynamic table
+ View all tasks in a dynamic table
-✅ Edit task descriptions
+ Edit task descriptions
-✅ Mark tasks as completed
+ Mark tasks as completed
-✅ View completed vs pending breakdown
+ View completed vs pending breakdown
-✅ Delete tasks
+ Delete tasks
-✅ Toast notifications for all actions
+ Toast notifications for all actions
-✅ Loading spinner for API calls
+ Loading spinner
+ Hiding table when there is no data available

 ---